microwerx/gsbc-intro-web/syllabus/syllabus.md

 ## Grading

-There are 6 homework assignments worth 100 points, a project proposal worth 100 points, a midterm project goal worth 150 points, and a final project goal worth 150 points.
+There are three homework assignments worth 100 points, a project proposal worth 100 points, a midterm project goal worth 150 points, a final project goal worth 150 points, and a final exam worth 300 points.
 The total number of points for the class is 1000.
 Together they are proportioned as follows:

-* 60% Assignments (`HW1`-`HW6`)
+* 30% Assignments (`HW1`-`HW3`)
 * 10% Project Proposal (`PROJ1`)
 * 15% Midterm Project Goal (`PROJ2`)
 * 15% Final Project Goal (`PROJ3`)
+* 30% Final Exam (`EXAM`)

 Final grades are rounded to the nearest integer and then assigned to a letter grade.
 The grading scale is listed below: